 The view extends to the surrounding mountains as well, with Kaaterskill High Peak visible in the distance, on the left.

 We retraced our steps back to the junction and turned right, crossing the bridge over Spruce Creek.

 Among the 2016 improvements, was the installation of a 115-foot hiking bridge that spans Spruce Creek and connects the hamlet of Haines Falls to the Escarpment Trail and North/South Lake Campground.
 The bridge is part of a new 1.8-mile trail connection between Haines Falls and the existing trail system in the Kaaterskill Wild Forest and North/South Lake Campground, which DEC completed with the assistance of the Kaaterskill Rail Trail Committee.

-After crossing the bridge, we turned right, leaving the road an onto the blue-blazed Escarpment Trail.
+After crossing the bridge, we turned right, leaving the road and onto the blue-blazed Escarpment Trail.
 The road to the left would be our return route.

 The Escarpment Trail begins to climb then levels off somewhat.

 In a short distance, we came to another junction where we turned right.

 We then began following the yellow blazes towards the lower falls.

 The Kaaterskill Falls Trail was also extended from the middle pool to the Escarpment trail creating a key linkage between the top and the bottom of the falls, allowing hikers to avoid a potentially dangerous bushwhack between the two locations.

 Even though it’s a short distance down (0.4 mile), the path is narrow and rocky in places.
 If it’s wet, it’s most likely slippery.